mateuszkalinowski/populator/README.md

 Parameters:
 song - binary (song to recognize)
 numberOfSongs - a number (optional parameter (default value - 3), sets how many top matching songs will be returned)
-genre - string (optional parameter, if set, only songs from selected genre will be taken into account) Sample response:
+Sample response:

     [